 Video Editing Degree and Certification Program Overviews

-Students learn about all aspects of video production.
-Most importantly, students might acquire the technical skills necessary to work in a video production studio.
+Students learn about all aspects of video production and acquire the technical skills necessary to work in a video production studio.
 Additional skills might include authoring, storyboarding, concept development, lighting or motion graphics editing.

-Courses in video production programs can change over time as technology evolves.
-Similarly, video production professionals must also stay current on technology in the field.
+As technology evolves, courses in video production programs can change.
+Video production professionals must also stay current on technology in the field.
 In addition to liberal arts classes, here are examples of classes that might appear in this program:

 - Production scheduling